falconmick/tdd-demo/packages/slide/slides.md

 ````

 <!--
-We have now seen the first and second steps of red and green, finally comes refactor.
-If we have a look at the boilerplate
-test we have been filling out we can see that some code cleaning up could be completed to improve upon the test suite
-we are working on.
-In this situation that change is to rename the test to explain what we are trying to achieve

-{click}

-That's right, we don't have to exclusively use the refactor step on our code implementation, quite often it makes sense
+{click} We don't have to exclusively use the refactor step on our code implementation, quite often it makes sense
 to take the time to tidy up and maintain our tests.
 This can come from something as simple as renaming a method or variable
 to extracting shared functionality between tests so that it can be shared.

 You can even go as far as extracting useful functionality of your test suites into utilities of which we write their
 very own tests for!
 We won't be going this far for the example but the world is our oyster.

-Up next why don't we start writing code towards our implementation!
+Up next why don't we start
+writing code towards our implementation!
 -->

 ---